Buying a Black Friday Chromebook? Read this first

 Need Windows or Mac apps?
 Stop here

 Before you go any further, know that Chromebooks are not compatible with Windows or Mac software.
 They primarily use web apps that are available through Google's Chrome Web Store.
 Newer models can also be used with Android apps, which can definitely fill in some blanks, like if you need Microsoft Office access.
-But if there's no Android or web app to meet your needs, don't get a Chromebook.
+And, if you don't mind poking around a bit in the OS, you can load Linux apps onto some models, too.
+But again, you'd be dealing with substitutions, so if you need or want a specific Windows or Mac app -- and there's no suitable web, Android or Linux app substitute -- don't get a Chromebook.

 Here are the specs you want